HuddleEng/PhantomCSS/README.md

 		By default, failure images are put in the './failures' folder.
 		If failedComparisonsRoot is set to false a separate folder will not be created but failure images can still be found alongside the original and new images.
-If you are using SlimerJS, you will need absolute paths (see 'demo').
 	*/
 	failedComparisonsRoot: './failures',

 	/*
 		Remove results directory tree after run.
 Use in conjunction with failedComparisonsRoot to see failed comparisons.
-If you are using SlimerJS, you will need absolute paths (see 'demo').
 	*/
 	cleanupComparisonImages: true,